dinbtechit/nitriteinjetty/README.md

 # Jetty REST API using Nitrite NoSql DB (in-memory and File)

 A sample project demostrates Jetty and Nitrite integration.
-Currently the in-memory db doesn't seems to store anything.
+Currently the in-memory db seems to store only the last entry (Works more like a local variable of a method).
+Unlink Embedded MongoDB does not store anything beyond the scope of the method.
+Storing in files works like any other any other nosql database.

 To run project